yodaos-project/yoda-book/en/guidance/04-app-manifest.md

-Every YodaOS application needs to have a package.json file in the application root.
+Every YODAOS application needs to have a package.json file in the application root.
 This package.json file describes some of the necessary information about the application.

 This package.json must declare the following information: